HOW I WORK

 I typically invite making art together as an introduction to art therapy.
 Usually, this is art made about yourself, your situation, or a treatment need you may want to explore more about.

-I offer tea, coffee, and sometimes snacks to nourish yourself and I welcome you to bring your own food and drink as well.
+I offer tea, coffee, and sometimes snacks.
+I welcome you to bring your own food and drink as well as a journal or sketchbook if you’d like.

 Art therapy is one way to approach how we feel, think, problem solve, and process life experiences.